Amplifying African

 Poem must be original and unpublished

-Each poem should be 40-60 lines or fewer
+Poem should be 40-60 lines

 English or English translation required